kyma-project/website/docs/banner-modification.md

 - `{TEXT}` is the banner's text.
 - **{URL}** is an optional address.
 If present, the `Read more` link appears to the right of the banner's text.
-- `{INTERNAL}` indicates whether optional link is pointing to some internal or external resource.
-Set it to `false` for external link like `https://www.google.com/`, and to `true` for internal links like `/blogs`.
-Remove this line if link is not present.
+- **{INTERNAL}** indicates whether an optional link is pointing to an internal or external resource.
+Set it to `false` for external links like `https://www.google.com/`, and to `true` for internal links like `/blogs`.
+Remove this line if a link is not present.
 - `{START_DATE}` is the starting day from which particular banner slide will be shown, counting from 00:00 at night.
 Use `DD-MM-YYYY` format.
 - `{END_DATE}` is the ending day up to which particular banner slide will be shown, counting to 23:59 at night.
 Use `DD-MM-YYYY` format.
 - `{ICON}` is filename of icon used in the banner slide.
 Icons are stored in [./src/banner/assets](../src/banner/assets) folder.
 It is an optional parameter.